AI Infrastructure Sovereignty: Reference Architecture for AI Infrastructure Sovereignty

-At the foundation of the architecture lies the physical infrastructure.
-AI-oriented data centers host high-density compute platforms and advanced cooling systems, interconnected through metro, regional, and long-haul optical networks that define latency, capacity, and failure domains \cite{korde2025sovereign}.
-Energy systems supply power from the grid, on-site generation, or dedicated renewable sources, often under tight capacity and carbon constraints \cite{IEA2023Datacenters}.
-These elements are tightly coupled.
-Decisions about compute placement directly affect power draw, cooling demand, and network utilization, while changes in energy availability propagate through the entire infrastructure stack.
+At the foundation of the architecture lies the physical infrastructure examined in Sections~\ref{sec:datacenters} and~\ref{sec:optical}.
+AI-oriented data centers host high-density compute platforms and advanced cooling systems whose design is governed by the power, thermal, and water constraints analyzed in Section~\ref{sec:datacenters}.
+These facilities are interconnected through metro, regional, and long-haul optical networks whose latency floors, capacity ceilings, and failure domains define the feasible geographic scope of sovereign AI operation, as analyzed in Section~\ref{sec:optical}.
+Energy systems supply power from grid connections, on-site renewable generation, and storage assets, often under tight capacity, carbon intensity, and demand response obligations~\cite{IEA2023Datacenters,korde2025sovereign}.

-The need for next-generation optical technologies introduces an additional layer of dependency in AI infrastructure sovereignty.
-Sustaining AI scale requires advances in photonic integration, materials, and manufacturing capacity to improve bandwidth density and energy efficiency \cite{Photonics212026,Shekhar2024}.
-As with semiconductors and energy systems, limited access to these technologies can constrain national or regional AI autonomy, even when compute demand, policy intent, and capital investment are aligned.
-Control over optical innovation therefore becomes part of the broader infrastructure foundation of sovereign AI.

-Above the physical layer, telemetry provides a unified observability plane.
-Streaming telemetry continuously collects measurements from compute platforms, power and cooling systems, and optical networks \cite{Cruzes2026}.
-These measurements are normalized and time-aligned to form a consistent and current view of infrastructure state.
-This shared observability layer replaces static assumptions and delayed alarms with real-time awareness, which is essential for operating tightly coupled AI systems safely and efficiently \cite{Clemm2015RFC7575}.

-The control plane is realized through agentic AI.
-Specialized agents reason over telemetry inputs within their respective domains, proposing actions such as workload scheduling, power capping, cooling adjustment, or optical path reconfiguration \cite{Cruzes2026}.
-Coordination mechanisms ensure that these proposals are reconciled into a single coherent action set, preventing conflicting or unsafe changes across domains \cite{TMF398}.
-Digital twins operate alongside this process, evaluating candidate actions against modeled constraints and expected system behavior before changes are applied to live infrastructure \cite{Cruzes2026}.